Home Health Care Agencies in Ohio

 Median Monthly Cost

-Ohio's costs for home health care services are significantly lower than the national averages, with homemaker services costing 11.3% less and home health aide services costing 11.0% less.
+Ohio's costs for home health services are significantly lower than national averages.
+Home health aide services are 11.5% less than the national average.

 | Care Type | Monthly Cost | vs. National |